bozsahin/ccglab/README.md

 <code>CCGlab</code> is Common Lisp code with some <code>bash</code> scripts for install and run-time tokenization.

-SBCL and CCL Common Lisps are usable out of the box for CCGlab.
-The <code>install</code> script sets up SBCL for CCGlab if you haven't got one already.
-If you have an ANSI Common Lisp, it can work with it too.

-GCL and CLisp are ANSI but the first one does not come with CLOS, and CLisp has weird locks on standard package files to turn them on.
-This is unfortunate because some CCGlab macros for the Lisp reader needs methods, therefore not usable in GCL/Clisp out of the box.

-I added Allegro CL support for CCGlab (for calling bash scripts etc.), but somewhat reluctantly.
-Its free versions are so cryptic about heap control you will avoid it, and spend most of your time garbage-collecting rather than doing useful work.
-Not worth it, folks.

-Design and development of CCGlab continues to be in SBCL, then checked with CCL.

 <b>FOR WINDOWS</b>

 You need a linux system for CCGlab.
 There are three options for windows (I recommend the first one):